pdp2/sanity-poc/README.md

 # paoloweb.dev
-Repo for my personal blog website.
+POC for using Sanity and Next.js for my personal blog website.

 ## Links
 - [Research](RESEARCH.md)